 Hungry for more

 The Hotel Goldgasse will also spoil discerning visitors to the festival (and those who would like to go in the future) with exquisite cuisine.
 The hotel’s own restaurant, Gasthof Goldgasse, is one of the best in the city, and provides a premium pub-like experience unlike any other you could wish to find.
 In a tasteful setting, we enjoy an exceptional meal and outstanding service.
 The location is best known across Salzburg for its fried chicken served in a copper pot, for which only the best corn-fed chickens are prepared according to a recipe dating back to the baroque period.
-Guests from out of town enjoy ordering the legendary, fluffy and light “Salzburger Nockerl” baked soufflé, which the chef serves with home- made vanilla ice cream and a fruity berry compote.
+Guests from out of town enjoy ordering the legendary, fluffy and light “Salzburger Nockerl” baked soufflé or a traditional Kaiserschmarrn, which the chef serves with homemade vanilla ice cream and fruity apricot roast.